shopware5/devdocs/source/developers-guide/backend-components/listing-extensions/index.md

 });
 ```

-The `Shopware.listing.FilterPanel` requires the following two parameters.
+The `Shopware.listing.FilterPanel` requires the following two parameters:

-The `controller` property needs to be set to make search requests to this controller.
+* The `controller` property needs to be set to target search requests to this controller.

-The `model` property is responsible for the generation of the filter fields.
-You have to provide the same model like you've used in the listing grid store.
+* The `model` property is responsible for the generation of the filter fields.
+You have to provide the same model that's used in the listing grid store.

 After you've registered the component in the `app.js`, you can enable the extension in the `extensions` option using the alias of the component as `xtype`: